Celumproject/domoscio-docs/5_user_and_objectives.md

 # Objective

 An Objective is a set of Knowledge Node which all have a threshold of comprehension.
-An Objective can be reached when, for each its Knowledge Nodes, the student’s mastery is above the threshold.
+An Objective can be reached when, for each its Knowledge Nodes, the student\’s mastery is above the threshold.
 It is possible to activate the learning consolidation on that Objective : when some point is mastered, it will trigger the beginning of the reviewing for that point.

 <br/>